apache/pekko-persistence-dynamodb/README.md

 my-dynamodb-snapshot-store {                     # and add some overrides
     snapshot-table =  <the name of the table to be used>
     journal-name =  <prefix to be used for all keys stored by this plugin>
-    aws-access-key-id =  <your key>
+    aws-access-key-id =  <your key, default is the same as journal>
-    aws-secret-access-key =  <your secret>
+    aws-secret-access-key =  <your secret, default is the same as journal>
-    endpoint =  "https://dynamodb.us-east-1.amazonaws.com" # or where your deployment is
+    endpoint =  "https://dynamodb.us-east-1.amazonaws.com" # or where your deployment is, default is the same as journal }
-}
 ~~~